-I've been learning to use the network simulator ns,
+I learned to use the network simulator ns-2,

 and spoke at a VINT ns retreat.

-I got my doctoral thesis and some of my publications out of using ns.
+I gained my doctoral thesis and some of my publications from using ns-2.
 If I can do it knowing that little about ns, then you can too.
 You'll even be able to succeed without my help -- I get emailed questions from many new users of ns, which I don't have time to read or think about, let alone answer.
 Do not email me your questions about ns.
 Use the ns-users list.
 If you're a student emailing about your ns problems, please do not expect a reply.
 You're not my student.
 (I haven't used ns3 - though I predicted ns3.
 My only recent ns activity was chairing the WNS2 workshop.)

 For viewing satellite simulations, satellite network drawing scripts are available.
 4-up and pdf versions of tutorial slides are available.

 Home of ns and users mailing list at ISI.
 Report ns bugs there.
 If you have a question about using or

 installing ns, ask the ns-users mailing list.
 That's what it's for; I'm not actively paying attention to ns or that list myself.